chronologos/tiger-compiler/TypeChecker/type_checker_thoughts.md

 ```
 with `a` already in the outer tenv but not in the typedec.

+#Idea
-**Idea**: so how bout we add everything in a typedec into a symbol table first.
+So how bout we add everything in a typedec into a symbol table first.
-wait but how do we add things like:
+...wait but how do we add things like:
 ## CASE 6
 ```
 type a = b